 The Compensation Committee is currently composed of four directors: Dr. Mehra, Mr. Milano, Dr. Gowen and Dr. Schiff.
+Dr. Gowen currently serves as the chairman of the Compensation Committee.
 All members of the Company's Compensation Committee are independent (as independence is currently defined in Rule 5605(d)(2) of the Nasdaq listing standards).
-The Compensation Committee met six times during 2019.
+The Compensation Committee met five times during 2020.
 The Board has adopted a written Compensation Committee charter that is available to stockholders on the Company's website at www.aclaristx.com.